 No, it is not recommended to swim with clip-in hair extensions to avoid damage and tangling.
 Chlorine and salt water can also affect the quality of the extensions.

 Clip-in hair extensions are a popular and convenient way to add length and volume to one’s hair.
-However, with the summer season in full swing, the question of whether one can wear them while swimming becomes prevalent.
-While it may be tempting to dive into the pool or beach with your extensions, doing so can have adverse effects on your hair.
+However, with the summer season in full swing, whether one can wear them while swimming becomes prevalent.

 The chemicals present in the water, such as chlorine and salt, can cause tangling and damage to the hair.
 Moreover, the clips may loosen or fall out due to the force of the water.